akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 The cart rumbled slowly on, the bullocks flicking their ears and tails at the flies.

-A new sound from behind: rhythmic beat of horse hooves—two riders, coming fast.
-John called out to the oxen, and the cart slowed, to let them past.
+A new sound from behind them, the rhythmic beat of horse hooves—two riders, coming fast.
+John called out to the oxen, and the cart slowed, to let them pass by safely.

 Two men in the king’s colours drew alongside, their horses blowing.
 The older guard scanned the cart.
 “Good folk, we seek a young woman on this road, travelling alone for Stanwey, with a goose.”

 John’s hand tightened on the goad.
 “We’ve seen no one with a goose, sir.”

-The guard’s gaze lingered on Beatrice.
-She kept her face still.
-The younger guard leant down, his eyes falling on her basket, then moving away.
+The younger guard’s gaze lingered on Beatrice, before glancing at the basket.

 “She’d be alone,” the older guard said.
 “You’re a family.”